GalacticBot/galactic-docs/docs/tutorials/Filters.md

 - [Mention Filter](../settings/moderation-settings#mention-filter)

 ## Setting up automated actions
-Beginning the process of setting up automated actions begins with `-settings <filter> actions add`.
+Beginning the process of setting up automated actions begins with `/moderation <filter> list:actions method:add` or `-moderation <filter> actions add`.

 The bot will prompt you with selecting which type of infraction it should issue for the trigger.
 Valid infractions are `warn, mute, kick, ban and softban`.
 ![Action prompt](../../static/img/action_prompt.png)